Park & Recreation Plan

 The completed 500-seat stadium inspired an additional $700,000 in local giving and in-kind support.
 In addition to a grant of $40,000, the Community Foundation provided coordination and fund management for the three year project.
 Hall of Fame baseball player Reggie Jackson, Seattle Mariners players Jeremy Reed and Willie Bloomquist, and ex-M's Dave Valle and Bret Boone were part of the dedication ceremonies.

 The Catlin Rotary Spray Park was constructed in 2005 and the dedication for the Park was in 2006.
 This park is located on the corner of Cowlitz Way and Main Street and includes a water spray play area, benches, picnic tables and restrooms.
-This park is open from Memorial Day weekend to Labor Day weekend, 10:00am - 9:00pm.
+This park is temporarily closed.

 This quarter of an acre mini-park is located in the business district on the corner of South Pacific Avenue and Oak Street.
 The park, completed in 1975, consists of picnic tables, park benches, drinking fountain, informational notice board, and a memorial structure.
 This park is open year around and intended for day use by people visiting the business district.